 [Open 11am-7pm.
 Closed Mondays.]

-Sponsored by the Tokyo metropolitan government, this branch of Wonder Site introduces the work of up-and-coming young artists in Tokyo.
-A diverse selection of art is on display in the three floors of galleries, and there's usually something worth...
+Sponsored by the Tokyo metropolitan government, the Tokyo Arts and Space gallery introduces the work of up-and-coming young artists in Tokyo.
+A diverse selection of art is on display in the three floors of galleries, and there's usually something...

 Tokyo Waterworks Historical Museum - Museum: Ochanomizu

 [Open 9:30am-5pm (enter by 4:30pm).
 Closed 4th Monday.]

 This historical museum run by the Tokyo Bureau of Waterworks has surprisingly interesting exhibitions on the history of the public water supply in the capital, spread out over two spacious floors.
 Upstairs you can get a glimpse into daily life...

 Rin - Retail: Ochanomizu

 Feeling a bit like a modern-art museum gift shop, Rin offers a well-curated collection of design-conscious goods from around Japan, with an emphasis on traditional craftsmen with a modern aesthetic sensibility.
 They've put together a good selection...

 Origami Kaikan - Retail: Ochanomizu

 A combination retail store, gallery space and educational facility devoted to the Japanese art of paper folding.
 After being inspired by assorted origami works on the gallery floor you can see how origami paper is dyed and painted in the...